-Paula Cordeiro, EdD

-Laura Deitrick, PhD

-Robert Donmoyer, PhD

-Fred Galloway, EdD

-Cheryl Getz, EdD

-Zachary Green, PhD

-Lieutenant Colonel Scott Hodgdon, USA

-Lea Hubbard, PhD

-Frank Kemerer, PhD

-Marcus Lam, PhD

-Mary Lyons, PhD

-Theresa Monroe, RSCI, EdD

-Afsaneh Nahavandi, PhD

-Christopher Newman, PhD

-Sergeant First Class David Schible, USA

-Hans Peter Schmitz, PhD

-Major Ryan Stidum, USA

-Teresa VanHorn, MAEd

-The Leadership Studies Program offers a PhD program, master's degree programs, and a Preliminary Administrative Services Credential.
-These credentials have been approved by the California Commission on Teacher Credentialing.
-A certificate program in nonprofit leadership is also offered to graduate students enrolled in qualified programs.
+Chair Lea Hubbard, PhD Faculty Paula Cordeiro, EdD Laura Deitrick, PhD Robert Donmoyer, PhD Fred Galloway, EdD Cheryl Getz, EdD Zachary Green, PhD Marcus Lam, PhD Mary Lyons, PhD Theresa Monroe, RSCJ, EdD Afsaneh Nahavandi, PhD Christopher Newman, PhD Hans Peter Schmitz, PhD Teresa VanHorn, MA

+An acknowledged pioneer in the understanding of leadership dynamics, the Department of Leadership Studies addresses the demands of a changing world for new answers.
+Our award winning faculty is committed to personalizing the experience of each student to empower them to contribute in a more fulfilling manner regardless of their profession or position.
+The Leadership Studies Department offers a PhD program, and three master's degree programs.
+A certificate program is also offered in collaboration with the Division of